-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (3) The person must ensure that laser equipment on plant is protected so that any operator of the plant or other person is not exposed to direct radiation, radiation produced by reflection or diffusion or secondary radiation.
+- (b) for a body corporate-364 penalty units. - (3) The person must ensure that laser equipment on plant is protected so that any operator of the plant or other person is not exposed to direct radiation, radiation produced by reflection or diffusion or secondary radiation.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.

-(4) The person must ensure that the visual equipment used for the observation or adjustment of laser equipment on plant does not create a risk to health or safety from laser rays.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (4) The person must ensure that the visual equipment used for the observation or adjustment of laser equipment on plant does not create a risk to health or safety from laser rays.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (5) The person must ensure that the workers operating the laser equipment are trained in the proper operation of the equipment.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (5) The person must ensure that the workers operating the laser equipment are trained in the proper operation of the equipment.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units. - (6) The person must ensure that Class 3B and Class 4 lasers (within the meaning of AS 2397:2015-Safe use of lasers in the building and construction industry) are not used in construction work.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units. - (6) The person must ensure that Class 3B and Class 4 lasers (within the meaning of AS 2397:2015-Safe use of lasers in the building and construction industry) are not used in construction work.

-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.